 • FAGE uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
 All agency providers have to be a registered member of the Gangmasters Licencing Authority.

 FAGE aims to undertake due diligence when considering taking on new suppliers and regularly review its existing suppliers.

 FAGE has reviewed its key performance indicators in light of the introduction of the Modern Slavery Act 2015.
-As a result, FAGE aims to have all of its HR staff to have completed training on modern slavery by 2018.
+As a result, FAGE’s HR staff have completed training on modern slavery in 2018.

-FAGE will require its [Procurement, Technical Compliance and HR] staff to complete training on modern slavery.
-This is planned to take place by the end of 2018.
+FAGE trained its [Procurement, Technical Compliance and HR] staff on modern slavery in June 2018.